maureengriswold12/apps/docs/en/programming-model.md

      - `layout`: Widget layout information
 - `menuItem`: Optional information about a menu item when relevant:
     - `key`: The user-provided key of the menu item
+- `apmTraceTab`: Optional additional data when an IFrame or other feature occurs in the APM Trace Tab
+    - `end`: End time in seconds since unix epoch
+    - `env`: The environment of the span
+    - `meta`: Optional metadata associated with the span
+    - `service`: The name of the service
+    - `span_id`: The id of the span
+    - `start`: Start time in seconds since unix epoch
+    - `trace_id`: The id of the trace;